-Finding the most affordable places to live in Maine is challenging even if you're a native.
-State-wide, Maine has a median home value of $297,500.
+Finding a home that meets your needs without breaking the bank can be a serious challenge.
+State-wide, Maine has a median home value of $198,000.
 When you add in maintenance costs and property taxes, it can be difficult for many to buy and own a home.
-Because of that, we scoured the data to find the most affordable cities in Maine, looking at median home prices, cost of living, and other factors to find your best options.

 Not only is it affordable, it’s beautiful, too.
 The neighbors are friendly and helpful, there are plenty of activities for outdoor lovers, and the job market and cost of living are both desirable.
 It’s a quiet, rural small town that’s perfect for those who like that kind of environment.